balamarimuthu/Media-Survival-Analysis-Project/README.md

 All_Combined.sql: A single .sql file with the final, working queries for all 6 business requests.

 power_bi_dashboards.pbit: The complete Power BI template file.
 To view this, you need to have Power BI Desktop installed.
-The template will
+The template will allow you to see the full interactive dashboard and all the underlying data models.